stuartj073/music-box/TESTING.md

 - [Stripe js 1](/docs/readme/testing/stripejs1.png)
 - [Stripe js 2](/docs/readme/testing/stripejs2.png)

-The same steps were taken as base.js and the 'Stripe' variable warning was ignored as this is required by stripe to authorize paymetns.
+The same steps were taken as base.js and the 'Stripe' variable warning was ignored as this is required by stripe to authorize payments.

 The 'template literal syntax' issue was fixed as I included the snippet '/*jshint esversion: 6 */' at the top of the file.
-This was to allow JSHitn to recognise ECMAScript 6 features it otherwise wouldn't.
+This was to allow JSHint to recognise ECMAScript 6 features it otherwise wouldn't.

 - [Basket](/docs/readme/testing/stripejs2.png)